 Mr. Lawson is Sussex County's sixth administrator - and the first Sussex County native to hold the post - since the Delaware General Assembly granted Sussex County home rule in the early 1970s, converting the old Levy Court into the current Sussex County Council.
 Mr. Lawson began his tenure as County Administrator on Jan.
 1, 2012.
 During his tenure, and with the support of County Council and staff, Mr. Lawson has made it a priority to streamline County processes, update technology and facilities, and improve transparency in government.
 Mr. Lawson continues to focus on the efficiency and effectiveness of the County’s operations to ensure staff have the tools they need to provide superior customer service.

-While Mr. Lawson is relatively new to County government, he is not new to Sussex.
 A native of the county, Mr. Lawson was born in Milford and raised on the family farm in Harbeson.
 In fact, his family has deep roots in Sussex County, with the family tracing its ancestry here back to the late 1600s.
 His family continues to live in the area, working in local schools, operating the family farm, and owning an automotive repair shop just outside Georgetown.

 Mr. Lawson's journey to the top appointed position in County government came by way of Washington, D.C., where most recently he worked for the communications and marketing firm Russ Reid Co., serving as a government relations consultant who worked on Capitol Hill to advocate for non-profit and municipal clients.